Sorting Colors by Similarity

 Posted on November 27, 2012 by Brian Jaress

-Tags: color, code, python, reference
+Tags: code, reference

 I’ve written a small script to sort colors by visual similarity.
 Here is the output as tab-separated values and as HTML when sorting the results of the color survey by xkcd.